 Verify that your license code is correctly configured in your

 Check the logs for the error messages Error while reporting the event to network and Error: Timeout occurred while waiting for events response in flush.
 The error messages may also provide some context of the error that occurred while trying to sync events.

 Successful Event Reporting from SDK

-In case events are successfully sent from the SDK, console should print a message
+In case events are successfully sent from the SDK, the console should print a message

 In case you have integrated WebEngage using CocoaPods, check the